Responsible Office: Office for Sponsored Programs

 - Monitoring the committed cost share through verifiable University records throughout the entire award period

-- Using companion accounts with a sponsored activity value with a non-sponsored fund, when required
+- Using companion accounts with a sponsored activity and subactivity value with a non-sponsored fund, when required

 - Providing cost sharing information to OSP Research Finance Team for reporting, if required by the sponsor